 all.
 This is why Bravo has been favored over copper

-hydroxide products for control EFB.
+hydroxide products for management of EFB.

 There have been 6 trials where both Bravo and copper

 hydroxide were in the same test, applied at the same

 timings, in the same location, during the same year.
 In

 these tests, the average level of control obtained for